Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Related Literature

 \section{Related Literature}

-The proposed decomposition complements the literature that considers (dis)aggregated binary treatments. \citeA{Lechner2002ProgramPolicies} discusses how to aggregate average effects of multiple treatments into composite treatment effects. \citeA{Hotz2005PredictingLocations} and \citeA{Hotz2006EvaluatingProgram} discuss summarizing different training components in one binary indicator and emphasize the potential lack of external validity under latent treatment heterogeneity.
+The proposed decomposition complements the literature that considers (dis)aggregated binary treatments. \citeA{Lechner2002ProgramPolicies} discusses how to aggregate average effects of multiple treatments into composite treatment effects. \citeA{Hotz2005PredictingLocations} and \citeA{Hotz2006EvaluatingProgram} investigate the consequences of summarizing different training components in one binary indicator and emphasize the potential lack of external validity under latent treatment heterogeneity. \citeA{McCall2016Government-SponsoredAdults} discuss the challenges to determine the optimal degree of coarsening of multi-valued treatments in applications.
 Similarly, a recent stream of papers formalizes structural causal models and interpretations of compound treatments \cite{Cole2009TheInference,VanderWeele2009ConcerningInference,Hernan2011CompoundInference,Petersen2011CompoundGraphs}. \citeA{VanderWeele2013CausalTreatment} note that non-homogeneous treatments violate the second component of the “Stable Unit Treatment Value Assumption” \cite<SUTVA,>{Rubin1980RandomizationComment}: no-multiple-versions-of-treatment, which requires a homogeneous treatment or at least the treatment variation irrelevance assumption of \citeA{VanderWeele2009ConcerningInference}. \citeA{VanderWeele2013CausalTreatment} formalize a setting where this assumption is violated and provide several new identification results and estimands.
-Aggregating heterogeneous treatments has also been discussed in the context of instrumental variables \cite{Angrist1995Two-stageIntensity,Marshall2016CoarseningEstimates,Andresen2021Instrument-basedRestriction}, regression discontinuity designs \cite{Cattaneo2016InterpretingCutoffs}, and models with spillovers and interactions \cite{Vazquez-Bare2022IdentificationExperiments}.
+Aggregating heterogeneous treatments has also been discussed in the context of instrumental variables \cite{Angrist1995Two-stageIntensity,Marshall2016CoarseningEstimates,Andresen2021Instrument-basedRestriction,Harris2022InterpretingEducation}, regression discontinuity designs \cite{Cattaneo2016InterpretingCutoffs}, and models with spillovers and interactions \cite{Manski2013IdentificationInteractions,Vazquez-Bare2022IdentificationExperiments}.
 These papers mostly discuss the consequences of (dis)aggregation of treatments on unconditional estimands and their connection to (weighted) causal effects.
 Our paper focuses on the consequences of (dis)aggregation on effect heterogeneity.